rsbivand/rgrass/.github/CONTRIBUTING.md

 * The `main` branch is the development branch for `rgrass`.
 If you would like to contribute to `rgrass` ("new" package), please target your PRs and contributions to this branch.

 * The `rgrass7` branch is the "target" maintenance source for the package `rgrass7` ("old" package).
-If you would like to contribute to `rgrass7`, please target your PRs and contributions to this branch, but note that the package will largely be unusable for file interchange when
+If you would like to contribute to `rgrass7`, please target your PRs and contributions to this branch, but note that onlly essential PRs will be considered.

-* The  next release of `rgrass7` will be updated to give a startup message advising users to switch to `rgrass` and to deprecate all file interchange functionality.
+* The next release of `rgrass7` has been updated to give a startup message advising users to switch to `rgrass` and to deprecate all functionality.